-Kabale’s infrastructure is a moderate one since almost all required infrastructure for an urban setting are available.
+Kabale’s infrastructure is a moderate one since almost all required infrastructure for an urban setting is available.
 It is the base for Kigezi’s regional hospital at Kabale Regional Referral Hospital at Makanga hill.

 Rugarama Hospital, a missionary private facility is another option for people who cannot find help at the government referral.
 More private clinics are available to handle any emergency medical needs.

-For public transportation around town, travellers have options of either using special hire cars or boda-bodas.
+For public transportation around town, travelers have options of either using special hire cars or boda-bodas.

 Apparently, Leaders in Kabale Municipality have embarked on a move to acquire a city status.

-According to the Kabale Municipality Mayor, Ssentaro Byamugisha, they are focusing on having a regional city in Kabale since it is the centre of the former Kigezi district.
+According to the Kabale Municipality Mayor, Ssentaro Byamugisha, they are focusing on having a regional city in Kabale since it is the center of the former Kigezi district.

 The targeted areas that should be added to Kabale municipality are Bubaare in the Rubanda district and Kyanamira from the Ndorwa East constituency.